chriswhong/checkbooknyc-proxy-api/README.md

 The New York City Comptroller's Office has put together a financial transparency site at [Checkbooknyc.com](http://www.checkbooknyc.com) where you can search for individual transactions, vendors, etc.

 It also has an API, but it's not very user-friendly and requires POSTing massive XML payloads and getting equally massive XML responses.
-I wanted to write a simple proxy API endpoint that would abstract away all the XML.
+I wanted to write a simple proxy API endpoint that would abstract away all the XML and have a simpler URL structure.

 ##My Lonely JSON Endpoint

-I am interested in getting all transactions for a single capital project, so the two search criteria I am passing in are `spending_category`:`cc` and `capital_project_code`:`{myprojectid}`.
+I am interested in getting all transactions for a single capital project, so the two search criteria I am including in my POST to checkbooknyc's XML API are `spending_category`:`cc` and `capital_project_code`:`{myprojectid}`.

+This is abstracted away behind a beautiful proxy URL:

 `/api/capitalprojects/:projectid`, where `projectid` is the managing agency code + the FMS project id.
-Read below for where to find one.
+Read below for more about project ids.

-Capital Project IDs, aka FMS IDs are the project identifier which can be found in the [Capital Commitment Plans](http://www1.nyc.gov/site/omb/publications/finplan04-16.page) published by OMB.
+Capital Project IDs, aka FMS IDs can be found in the [Capital Commitment Plans](http://www1.nyc.gov/site/omb/publications/finplan04-16.page) published by OMB.

 In the capital commitment plan, a project ID is unique to its managing agency, which is expressed as a 3-digit code.